Financial services guide

 All of this as well as other payment methods and timeframes to pay are shown on the invoice we will provide to you.

 When you pay us your premium it will be banked into our trust account.
 We will retain the commission from the premiums you pay us and remit the balance to the Insurer in accordance with our arrangements.
+We will earn interest on the premium while it is in our trust account or we may invest the premium and earn a return.
+We will retain any interest or return on investment earned on the premium.

 How are any commissions, fees or other benefits calculated for providing the financial services?